grommet/grommet/src/js/components/Diagram/README.md

 **diagram.animation**

-Any animation specific configuration for Diagram.
+Configuration for draw and pulse animations in Diagram.
 Expects `object`.

 Defaults to